edysfy/Group_website/sprints.md

   <img src="supporting_images/msearch.png" width="550px">
   </p>

+  We did notice some disadvantages to using discord:

+  - Unable to share videos.
+  - Unable to share screens.
+  - The video chat is very basic in comparison to teams.

 ### Workflow strategy

 With the ongoing COVID-19 lock downs and other modules requiring attention, we knew our workflow strategy had to be flexible.
 We wanted our website to be as user driven as possible and given the short time frame it was essential that we had user feedback throughout the design process.
 For both these reasons we chose to adopt the agile framework.
 We wanted to minimize the amount of work requried by making sure out side was tailored by user requirements.